Alzheimer's Documentary Series

 Good girl.

-Sophie has a GPS and wherever I take her, why of course they can track me down.
+Sophie has a GPS and wherever I take her, why, of course, they can track me down.

->>I've plugged it in so if he gets to church, it says Sophie's at church.
+So if he gets to church, it says, "Sophie's at church."

-If he's at McDonald's, it says Sophie's at McDonald's.
+If he's at McDonald's, it says, "Sophie's at McDonald's."

-If it's at the doctor's office and Sophie's at the doctor's office.
+If it's at the doctor's office it's, "Sophie's at the doctor's office."

-And so if I'm working, I know he made his doctor's appointment or I know he went to McDonald's or went to church.
+And so if I'm working, I know he made his doctor's appointment, or I know he went to McDonald's or went to church.

 >>Right.